slideflow/slideflow/docs-source/source/tutorial2.rst

     >>> dataset.num_tiles
     4503965

 We can use the dataset to get our ER status labels.
-The :meth:`slideflow.dataset.Dataset.labels` method returns the dictionary mapping slides names to outcomes as the first parameter, and a list of unique outcomes as the second parameter (which is not required at this time).
+The :meth:`slideflow.Dataset.labels` method returns the dictionary mapping slides names to outcomes as the first parameter, and a list of unique outcomes as the second parameter (which is not required at this time).

 .. code-block:: python